 Then I later thought they were panic attacks because I had suffered a traumatic event related to my tummy tuck, which is when my symptoms began.
 My endocrinologist is actually the one who picked up on this.
 He asked when my symptoms began and I told him June.
 Then he asked what changed for me in June?

 Following that I questioned if my panic attacks had a physiological cause, because if psychologically-driven then the Ativan that I had been prescribed because of the traumatic event would have resolved my anxiety.

-_What I am about to say will not sound rational, but I will tell you anyway.
+What I am about to say will not sound rational, but I will tell you anyway.
 I am very intuitive and I keep getting the feeling that I am going to die or come close to dying during this surgery.
 So I would like to be screened for anything that might be causing these symptoms which might put my well-being at risk during the surgery.
 Of course I acknowledge that these symptoms can be explained by pre-surgery anxiety.

 is a concern for cardiac arrest during/after anesthesia.
 With Addison's disease the patient can go into coma or die from anesthesia.
 This happened about a week before I left for my trip to California and then New Jersey for my surgery.
 So it was quite dramatic, a real nail-biter for me.
 My emotions continued to spiral out of control.

-MyBariatricLife on HealthCentral
+MyBariatricLife on HealthCentral**** View m Borne

-View my****Borne AppÃ©tit recipe collection on Pinterest Follow
+recipe collection on Pinterest Follow

 MyBariatricLife on Twitter**** Connect with

-MyBariatricLife on StumbleUpon
+MyBariatricLife on StumbleUpon**